crisperdue/prooftoys-site/content/logic-pix-booleans.md

-So every point that was colored (true) in the first set of pictures is white (false) here and each point that was white (false) in the first set is shaded (true) here.  we can treat `not` as a function that takes `true` or `false` as its input and produces a value of `true` or `false`.
+So every point that was colored (true) in the first set of pictures is white (false) here and each point that was white (false) in the first set is shaded (true) here.
+In Prooftoys `not` is a function that takes `true` or `false` as its input and produces a value of `true` or `false`.
 This behavior can be defined with a table.
 You can look up the value of `not x` by going to the row labeled with the value of `x`, either `true` or `false`.

 <table class=binaryTruthTable id=negationTable>